WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/49_Ephesians/Eph_4.md

 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.

 ###### 32
-Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.

 ***